-Each of the directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
+Each of the directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000 and Steven Somerville who stands for election as a director at the Meeting on May 8, 2013, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
+Each of the directors has been engaged in his principal occupation or in other capacities with the same firm or organization for the past five years, except for Steven Somerville.
 The information outlined in the following table concerning each of the Corporation's directors has been provided by the individual director.